JSpeedie/ec-ftp/README.md

 ```
 cd ec-ftpGit/
-cd bin/ftpserver/
+cd bin/ecftpserver/
-./ftpserver <listen-port>
+./ecftpserver <listen-port>
 ```

 For example:

 ```
-./ftpserver 45678
+./ecftpserver 45678
 ```

 In another terminal, start the client:

 ```
 cd ec-ftpGit/
-cd bin/ftpclient/
+cd bin/ecftpclient/
-./ftpclient <server-ip> <server-listen-port>
+./ecftpclient <server-ip> <server-listen-port>
 ```

 For example: (make sure you run the server first)

 ```
-./ftpclient 127.0.0.1 45678
+./ecftpclient 127.0.0.1 45678
 ```

-If your `ftpclient` says its connection was denied, make sure you entered the same port for both your `ftpserver` and `ftpclient`.
+If your `ecftpclient` says its connection was denied, make sure you entered the same port for both your `ecftpserver` and `ecftpclient`.
 If you did, try a different port.

 You will interface with the server through the client, you cannot run any